MynherVanKoek/AMLD_2020_MLflow/30_models/models.md

   details on how to reference models from different locations can be found [here](https://www.mlflow.org/docs/latest/concepts.html#artifact-locations).

+Additionally, some flavors (e.g., `keras`) offer the (experimental!) method `mlflow.<FLAVOR>.autolog()` that enable automatic logging.
+It logs metrics specified in the fit function, and optimizer data as parameters.
+Model checkpoints are logged as artifacts to a `models` directory.

 Second, you can `mlflow.models.Model` class to create and write models.
 This class has four key
 methods:
 * `.add_flavor("<FLAVOR>", <PARAMDICT>)` to add a flavor to the model.
 Each flavor has a string name